threefoldtech/info_grid/src/grid_deployment/tfgrid_stacks.md

 Setting such instances of the TFGrid ensures resiliency and decentralization of the ThreeFold ecosystem.

-## Snapshots and Docker
+## Run Your Own Stack

-To set your own instance of the TFGrid, download a snapshot of the grid and use Docker to deploy the instance on a server.
+To set your own instance of the TFGrid, you can download a snapshot of the grid and deploy the TFGrid services with Docker.
+We even provide scripts to quicken the whole process!

 Read more about snapshots in the [next section](./snapshots.md).